Parsa-Sedigh/go-ddd-percy/pamphlets/pamphlet.md

 By using `%v` verb, even if the value that will be substituted with %v, is nil, we won't get a nil pointer exception.

 ### Repository pattern
+Aggregates(like customer) don't have any json, bson, csv ... tags and that's because aggregates are stored by repositories.
+So an aggregate is a combination of entities and value objects, but when we store and manage them, we use a repository.

+The repository pattern relies on hiding the implementation details behind an interface and with this pattern, we can have for example whenever we do unit tests, we can have in-memory repository for storing customers but we can also have mysql repository.
+So if the db changes, we can build a new repository for mongodb and satisfy the same interface that the previous db was satisfying and then we can swap them.
+So we just refactor the repository and it will propagate to all other domains.

+Create customer folder that holds our repository for customers, in domain folder.

+It's not good to have the word `repository` in `CustomerRepository` interface, but it works.

+By defining CustomerRepository, it doesn't matter if the customer is fetched from mongodb, mysql, in memory, ... , as long as we call the `Get` method, it's fine.

+Now create `memory` folder in `domain/customer` which will hold our in-memory solution for the `CustomerRepository` which we can use in unit test.

+**A repository is used to manage aggregates.** One repository, only handles one aggregate.
+We want loose coupling.
+But in real world, we can't rely on one repository, so we have to start coupling somewhere.
+For example if we have an order, we need to get the customer, make a billing and ... (coupling) and that brings us to the next point of DDD and it's services.

+Note: If we have an aggregate called product, we need a repo to manage them.

+### Services & configuration patterns & more repositories
+A service will tie together all the loosely coupled repositories into a business logic that fulfills the needs of the domain.
+So in our tavern, we might need an order service.
+An order service is responsible for making the repositories work together to perform an order.
+So getting the customer using the customer repo, getting the product with product repo(for instance) and then making the billing using the billing service.

+So the service takes these loosely coupled pieces and couples them together.

+Create services folder and order.go .

+Whenever you have services, the factories tend to get larger and more complex.
+Because you accept multiple repositories as inputs.

+One trick for fixing this problem, is sorta a service configuration generator pattern and it allows us to create flexible, modular services where you can replace the repositories easily.

+The `OrderService` needs `CustomerRepository` because whenever somebody makes an order, they are a customer, so we need to handle the customer aggregate, so we need the `CustomerRepository` in the service.

+The reason we would use this pattern is for example if in the future change from in-memory to MySQL and we know the order service itself is used in a lot of places and we don't want to change everything because of this, you would simply build repository for mysql or mongodb and the you replace the `WithMemoryCustomerRepository` with `WithMySQLCustomerRepository` or ... and everything would continue working as long as your repository is working as expected.

+Another example is if you have a mail service but you don't want to send mails when in unit tests.
+For this, you replace the repository for the emails.

+Let's add some functions for business logic in order service.

+The helper functions for exposing data of aggregate, depend on what you actually need to expose.

+Note: A service can hold multiple repositories.
+But a service is also allowed to hold other services.
+So the order service could hold the billing service for example.
+So a service holds repositories and potentially sub-services, that builds together the business flow.

+### Tavern service & sub-services
+Create a tavern and the tavern is a service.

+Tavern service will hold sub services.

+One common approach in repositories(like mongo repo) is to have some functions for converting the related aggregate type into it's repo type(customer aggregate type into customer mongo repo type).
+Why?
+Because we're not working with aggregate types directly in the repo, we need to convert the aggregate type to it's respected repo type.
+So we have a function like `NewFromCustomer`.
+So now we can easily go from an aggregate type to the related internal repo struct.

+We also have the other way around conversions, like: `ToAggregate`.

+These are a bit overhead.

+So we can switch repositories in a service, like replacing the postgres repo with mongo repo.
+So the service won't have to care about the repositories.
+We would get the same result no matter which repo we use.

+To structure a domain driven project, watch the next video.

+##